 PORTRAIT PRINT | FROZEN IN TIME

-Wyoming, late evening.
-This gentleman embodies the spirit the Wild West.
+Wyoming,.
+Late evening.
+This gentleman embodies the spirit of the Wild West.
 Even today, his stories are captivating.

 Later on that night I was introduced to the gentleman in the photograph.
 We got along right away.
 He opened up to me once I commented on the beauty of the landscape.
 I said it must be amazing to live in such a breathtaking place.
 He loved the land so much, that when his family abandoned it, he chose to stay.
 Even after his wife and kids left Wyoming, he carried on alone.

 What intrigues me most about him is his untold story.
 He makes cheese and does everything the old-fashioned way.
 I loved talking to him.
 Though he looks and is tough, he is incredibly humble.